Appraisal Review Board

 Annual training is required for both new and returning ARB members.
 These workshops are sponsored by the State Comptroller’s Property Tax Assistance Division and are held each year in the spring.

-Individuals with an interest in serving on the Appraisal Review Board may contact Elena Guillen, Appraisal Review Board Recording Secretary, by phone at (903) 510-8600, email
+Individuals with an interest in serving on the Appraisal Review Board may contact Kristi Brown, Taxpayer Liaison Officer, by phone at (903) 510-8600, email

-or by clicking the link below, for an ARB Candidate Application.
+or by clicking the link above, for an ARB Candidate Application.
 Terms typically begin January 1 and applications should be submitted 2 to 3 months prior to that date.